Detroit Pistons: 2008–2011: Failed rebuilding

 On June 10, 2008, the Pistons hired Michael Curry to be their new head coach.
 On November 3, 2008, the Pistons traded key members Chauncey Billups and Antonio McDyess to the Denver Nuggets for Allen Iverson.
 McDyess was later waived on November 10 and rejoined the Pistons on December 9.
 The trade was marked as the start of a new rebuilding process due to Iverson's free agent status at the end of the season.
 Indeed, Joe Dumars previously made it clear that no player on the team was guaranteed a position, bluntly saying they lost their sacred cow status.

 The season was marked with many controversies and injuries.
 As a result of this and poor play, the Pistons dropped down the standings, only clinching a playoff berth on April 10, 2009.
 The Pistons finished the season at 39–43, their first losing season in eight years.
 The Pistons were then swept by the Cleveland Cavaliers in four games in the first round of the 2009 NBA playoffs.
-On June 30, 2009, Michael Curry was fired as head coach.
+On June 30, 2009, Curry was fired as head coach.
 Iverson signed with the Memphis Grizzlies during the off-season.

 In the off-season, the Pistons reached an agreement with former Chicago Bulls guard Ben Gordon on a five-year/$55 million contract, as well as an agreement with former Milwaukee Bucks forward Charlie Villanueva on a five-year contract worth $35 million.
 That same month, the Pistons lost their two key members during the last few years, veterans Rasheed Wallace and Antonio McDyess.
 On July 8, 2009, the Pistons hired former Cavaliers assistant coach John Kuester to be the new head coach.
 The Pistons later re-signed Ben Wallace on August 12, 2009.

 Despite these changes, the team regressed even further, as they were hampered by setbacks and injuries.
 On March 23, 2010, the Pistons were eliminated from playoff contention with a loss to the Indiana Pacers.
 The Pistons finished with a 27–55 record, their worst since 1994.
-Another 50-loss season, this time finishing at 30–52, led to the firing of Kuester at the end of the 2010–11 season.
+Another 50-loss season, this time finishing at 30–52, led to the firing of Kuester at the end of the 2010–11 season; he had gotten into several disputes with the players, culminating with a loss to the Philadelphia 76ers on February 25, 2011, where it was reported several players staged a protest that morning during shootaround; Kuester responded by benching all those involved, and the animosity was so high that some of the benched players could be seen laughing in response to his ejection from the game late in the first half.